csc-training/summerschool/hpc-ai/docs/02-parallel-ai.md

 # ZeRO Stages
+- For 7B model with 64 GPUs:
-- Optimizer State Partitioning
+- Zero-1O: ptimizer State Partitioning
   - 4x memory reduction, same communication volume as DP
-- Optimizer + Gradient Partitioning
+- Zero-2: Optimizer + Gradient Partitioning
   - 8x memory reduction, same communication volume as DP
-- Optimizer + Gradient + Parameter Partitioning
+- Zero-3: Optimizer + Gradient + Parameter Partitioning
   - Memory reduction is linear with DP degree.
   - For example, with 64 GPUs will yield a 64x memory reduction.
   - There is a modest 50% increase in communication volume.